Pete Carroll’s plan to fix the Seahawks’ lagging running game? Play Marshawn Lynch more

 Given the Seahawks’ desire to run the ball, they likely can’t continue to play this way if they want to stick around in the postseason.

-One change on the horizon as Seattle prepares for a divisional playoff game next Sunday at Green Bay: play Marshawn Lynch more.
+One change on the horizon as Seattle prepares for a divisional playoff game Sunday at Green Bay: play Marshawn Lynch more.

 “He will be more involved from this point forward,’’ Carroll said at his Monday news conference.

-Lynch played 18 snaps Sunday, 28%, compared to rookie Travis Homer’s 44 in his second career start.
+Lynch played 18 snaps Sunday, 28%, compared to Homer’s 44 in the second career start for the rookie.

 Those were comparable numbers to the 49ers game, when Lynch played 23 snaps, 31%, in his first game back with Seattle, while Homer had 50.

 Homer wasn’t necessarily the issue Sunday, though he did have a fumble the Seahawks recovered.
-Carroll said the biggest reason Seattle struggled to run is the Eagles winning battles up front.
+Carroll said the biggest reason Seattle struggled to run was the Eagles winning battles up front.

 “We didn’t have much space,’’ Carroll said.
 “We allowed penetration from them, and I thought those guys (the running backs) did fine.’’